 EFRAG considers that the proposed guidance and examples on Intangibles are useful, but the presentation of the guidance scattered across the six content elements does not emphasise enough the role of intangibles in value creation.
-The IASB may soon take onboard a project on intangibles and EFRAG suggests that the topic is considered from a broader and integrated perspective in collaboration with the ISSB.
+EFRAG suggests that the IASB, in collaboration with the ISSB, consider the reporting of intangibles from a holistic and integrated perspective combining information in the management commentary, financial statements and other reports.